Fannon/mobo/examples/init/smw_template/README.md

 # MediaWiki Templates
-* Read this file online at GitHub: [form/README.md](https://github.com/Fannon/mobo/blob/master/examples/init/smw_template/README.md)
+> Read the latest version [online at GitHub](https://github.com/Fannon/mobo/blob/master/examples/init/smw_template/README.md).

 ## Description
 This directory works similar like /smw_page/.
 MediaWiki Templates can be stored here without having to prepend `template___`.
 All templates in this directory will overwrite any template mobo has created before.